-Not only does gravity sculpt planets and the universe, it’s why rocks fall downhill.
+Not only does gravity sculpt planets and the universe, but it’s also why rocks fall downhill.
 Gravity is always at work on Earth.

 Gravity is the constructor of our planet 4.6 billion years ago.
-Depending where you are on Earth, gravity varies.
+Depending on where you are on Earth, gravity varies.

-Gravity and atmosphere on other planets
+What is the gravity and atmosphere on other planets?

 A planet or moon’s gravity dictates the thickness of an atmosphere.
-For example, the gravity of the moon is 1/6 of Earth.
+There’s a direct relationship between the mass and gravitational pull that an object will yield.

 Mars has a thin atmosphere because its gravity is about 1/3 of Earth (3.711 m/s2).
 But the atmospheric composition of Mars is carbon dioxide (95.0%), Nitrogen (3.0%), and Argon (1.6%).
 On the other hand, the enormous Jupiter has held onto its original composition.
 This is because Jupiter’s gravity is large enough to retain light gases like hydrogen and helium.

-Gravity is responsible Earth’s tides and bulge
+How is gravity responsible for Earth’s tides and bulge

-It’s not only rotation that causes Earth to flatten at the poles, but it’s also from the moon’s gravitational pull.
+It’s not only rotation that causes Earth to flatten at the poles.
+But it’s also from the moon’s gravitational pull.
 Because the moon is close to the Earth, it stretches the planet where it’s facing.

 When the Earth rotates, the bulge shifts on both sides of the planet according to the position of the moon.
 In full swing, this causes sea levels to rise and fall which are ocean tides.

 The escape velocity of Earth is the speed at which an object must travel to break free of a planet’s gravitational pull into space.